GalleryCleanerPro/gallerycleaner-legal/terms.md

 ### 4.3 Plans and price

 Premium is offered as an auto-renewing subscription.
-As of the effective date of these Terms, the available plans are:

-- **Monthly**: 5.99 USD per month (or the local equivalent shown to you by the App Store before purchase).
-- **Annual**: 39.99 USD per year (or the local equivalent shown to you by the App Store before purchase).
+We currently offer monthly and annual plans. **The current price for each plan is the price shown to you on the App Store purchase sheet at the moment of purchase** and reflects your local currency and any applicable taxes Apple is required to display.

-The price displayed to you in the App and on the App Store at the moment of purchase is the price that applies to your purchase.
-Prices may change for future renewal periods; we will notify you of changes through the means and within the deadlines required by Apple and by applicable law.
+Prices may change for future renewal periods, and the set of plans we offer may change over time.
+We will notify you of any change of price through the means and within the deadlines required by Apple and by applicable law before the change takes effect for your subscription.

 ### 4.4 Billing, auto-renewal, and cancellation (Apple's required disclosure)